UAD Promo

 Some factory and artist presets include features that are not accessible with the pedal controls.
 These features may include speaker cabinets, microphones, room changes, and effect configurations.
 These presets can also include custom control mappings, so knobs and switches might not work as expected.

-To see a description of each factory or artist preset and any custom settings, tap ••• to view preset info.
+Preset and voicing descriptions are available here.
+To see a description of each factory or artist preset and any custom settings within the UAFX Control app, tap ••• to view preset info.

 preset-custom-description.png